Sinn Won Han

 Welcome to Sinn Won's academic homepage!

-My dissertation, The Normative Foundations of Postindustrial Fertility Variation, explored the sources of the variation in fertility levels across high-income countries.
-Questions that I addressed in my dissertation include (1) whether and how individuals' views and perceptions towards childbearing are shaped by the normative context that valorises the desirable roles of men and women (Population and Development Review, European Sociological Review), and (2) how people's gender-role beliefs and visions of family life have differently evolved in different societies?
+My doctoral dissertation, The Normative Foundations of Postindustrial Fertility Variation, explored the sources of the variation in fertility levels across high-income postindustrial countries.
+Questions that were addressed include (1) whether and how individuals' views and perceptions towards childbearing are shaped by the normative context varlorizing the desirable roles of men and women (Population and Development Review, European Sociological Review), and (2) how people's gender-role beliefs and visions of family life have differently evolved in different countries?

-My previous research projects tested the predictions of two major theoretical frameworks—SDT theory & gender equity theory—by analyzing diverging fertility trends in postindustrial regions of Europe since the 1990s (Population and Development Review) and analyzed cross-national trends in college-educated women's educational hypogamy (Demography)
+My previous research projects tested the predictions of two macro-level theoretical approaches—SDT theory & two-phase gender revolution theory—by analyzing diverging fertility trends in postindustrial regions of Europe since the 1990s (Population and Development Review) and analyzed cross-national trends in college-educated women's educational hypogamy (Demography)

-I teach and research at the University of Hong Kong (HKU) as an assistant professor of sociology.
-Before joining HKU, I was a postdoctoral associate in Jeb E. Brooks School of Public Policy at Cornell University.
-I obtained my doctoral degree in sociology at Harvard University.
+I teach and research at the University of Hong Kong (HKU) as an Assistant Professor of Sociology and a Faculty Fellow at the Research Hub of Population Studies at HKU.
+Before joining HKU, I was postdoctoral associate in Jeb E. Brooks School of Public Policy at Cornell University.
+I received my doctoral degree in sociology at Harvard University.

 Photography by Brian Tam, HKU